Incident at Browns Ferry

 Written, directed and produced by Robert Richter

-As the U.S. licenses new nuclear plants for the first time in 30 years, the questions that are at the core of Incident at Browns Ferry remain:
+As Pres.
+Obama calls for new safe and clean nuclear power plants and the U.S. licenses new nuclear plants for the first time in 30 years, the questions at the core of Incident at Browns Ferry remain:

 How safe is nuclear power?
 How safe is safe?

-In May 2007 the Browns Ferry plant reopened after 22 years of being shut down.
+May 2007: Browns Ferry reopened after 22 years.
 A week later it shut again.

 57 minutes